Hrishabhgaur/Blogger/README.md

 # Blogger
-Used basic Html and Css.
+Use basic Html and Css.